 A survey conducted by Software Advice mentions that millennials expect a quicker response time to their queries.
 During the holiday season, when all eCommerce websites are flooded with offers, integrating live chat can be an ally in delivering excellent customer service.

-Moreover, it is said that a typical conversion rate on the checkout pages is about 10%.
-Customers usually get stuck at the checkout page because of confusion in the billing address, doubts about the product, etc.
+Average Customers usually get stuck at the checkout page because they need clarification about the billing address, doubts about the product, etc.

-This is the reason that you should consider and get a live chat integrated on your website before the holiday season starts.
+This is why you should consider and get a live chat integrated into your website before the holiday season starts.

 Chatbots are revolutionizing customer relationship management (CRM).
 With AI making such immense advances that benefit many aspects of a business, including CRM, chatbots are the most close-at-hand application of AI that companies can use to their advantage.

-It is a natural thing to occur that when people buy gifts for others, there can be issues in size or the recipient does not like the product’s color.
+It is natural that when people buy gifts for others, there can be issues with size, or the recipient does not like the product’s color.
 Eventually, they would like to return the product in any of these cases.
-Retailers should make sure their customers can make the return of products easily.
+Retailers should make sure their customers can make returns of products easily.

 Thus, it is always advised to highlight the return conditions in detail.
-It builds trust and confidence amongst visitors, thereby leading to improved customer loyalty.
+It builds visitors’ trust and confidence, thereby improving customer loyalty.

 Remember, 1/3rd of those ages 23-38 are quick to drop a brand that doesn’t meet expectations.

 Personalization has emerged as one of the critical placeholders among customer experience strategies for businesses across the globe.
-In eCommerce, for instance, the response of an average consumer towards a recommendation that is based on his browsing and past purchases on a retail site is primarily favorable.
+In eCommerce, for instance, an average consumer’s response toward a recommendation based on his browsing and past purchases on a retail site is primarily favorable.

-A shopper feels special when he is addressed with a personal touch in an email or message.
+A shopper feels special when addressed with a personal touch in an email or message.

-Since the holiday sales season is about to arrive, Leverage the power of digital experience platforms (DXPs) in improving eCommerce customer experience to connect to a variety of data sources to develop a 360-degree view of the target customer.
-It helps in tailoring experience to customers’ needs, which leads to improvement in conversions.
+Since the holiday sales season is about to arrive, Leverage the power of digital experience platforms (DXPs) in improving eCommerce customer experience to connect to various data sources to develop a 360-degree view of the target customer.
+It helps in tailoring the experience to customers’ needs, which leads to improvement in conversions.

-Paying close attention to competitors’ marketing efforts can help in gathering ideas and building a competitive marketing campaign for holiday deals.
-The easiest way to keep a hawk-eye on the competition is through subscribing to their email list.
+Paying close attention to competitors’ marketing efforts can help gather ideas and build a competitive marketing campaign for holiday deals.
+The easiest way to keep a hawk-eye on the competition is by subscribing to their email list.

 Study the types of emails they forward and how frequently they send them.
 But keep in mind: don’t get too inspired.
 Just understand their strengths and weaknesses and use them as an advantage.

-VisualPing helps in monitoring any changes that the competitors make to their website.
+VisualPing helps in monitoring any changes that the competitors make to their websites.

-Online retailers should have proper backups in place, unfortunately, if something goes awry.
-For instance, if the tied shipping company becomes too busy or if the products get sold out earlier than expected, how to handle those situations?
+Unfortunately, online retailers should have proper backups in place if something goes awry.
+For instance, how to handle those situations if the tied shipping company becomes too busy or the products get sold out earlier than expected?

-These situations are not to instill fear rather to prepare eCommerce websites to handle the worst-case scenarios.
+These situations are not to instill fear but rather to prepare eCommerce websites to handle the worst-case scenarios.
 Create a contingency plan wherever possible.
-It is much easier to handle the planning now than finding the way out amid the biggest sales season of the year.
+It is much easier to control the planning now than to find the way out amid the most significant sales season of the year.

 Thus, keeping a contingency plan as one of the vital components of the holiday eCommerce checklist is critical for the eCommerce business.

-If any of the Amazon visitors tried to purchase from Amazon within the first 7 hours of Amazon Prime Day, 2018, then they might have met with one of the most adorable Prime Day Dogs, saying, “Sorry, something went wrong.”
+If any Amazon visitors tried to purchase from Amazon within the first 7 hours of Amazon Prime Day, 2018, they might have met with one of the most adorable Prime Day Dogs, saying, “Sorry, something went wrong.”

 After going through Amazon’s internal documents, CNBC reported the reason behind Amazon’s technical glitch: they did not have enough servers to handle all of their customers.